 Improve the reliability of Oregon’s transportation system.

 Incorporate methods and materials that extend the service life and/or reduce the life cycle cost of infrastructure investments.

-Lead to other cost savings and cost avoidance
+Lead to other efficiencies, cost savings and cost avoidance

 Timothy Rogers, Solomon Yim,